Peergos/book/src/security/threats.md

 * what file/dir or chunk a secret link points to
 * your friend or followers list

-3. Mirror servers
+### Mirror servers

-Can see the same things as your home server
+CAN see the same things as your home server

-4. Friends or followers
+### Friends or followers

+CAN
-* Can retrieve ciphertext for things they have been granted access to.
+* retrieve ciphertext for things they have been granted access to.
-* Can read or modify files or directories they have been granted access to.
+* read or modify files or directories they have been granted access to.

-5. Global active network adversary
+### Global active network adversary

+CANNOT
-* Cannot MITM connetions
+* MITM connetions
-* Cannot MITM friends
+* MITM friends